cncf/devstats.archive/README.md

 # Future
-- Plan is to finish PostgreSQL database support and save matching JSONs there.
+- Do some real queries and optimize them by adding `index` where needed.
-- Update analysis tool to recursivelly check Hash keys structure (without values) to see if they are the same in different event type's payloads.
+- Foreign keys are slowing things down and I'm almost sure they're not needed in such kind of database.